 Highly trained specialist who works full-time to support children with a range of needs e.g. social, behavioural, emotional or sometimes a combination of all of them.
 Our ELSA takes a ‘minister without portfolio’ approach – not tied to a class or year group but works across the school with children, staff and parents.
 The ELSA usually works out of the Garden Room.

 Highly trained specialist who works full-time with parents primarily with advice, specific support e.g. parenting, budgeting etc and to listen.
-The PSA also works closely with individual children to provide additional help and guidance as required.
-The PSA usually works out of the Shop (The Street – between St Mark’s and Wyndham Park).
+The FSW is based in her office "Norma's" in The Street – between St Mark’s and Wyndham Park.

 DHT – Deputy Headteacher